Differentiable functions on modules and the equation $grad(w)=Mgrad(v)$: Algebra generated by one element

 \section{Algebra generated by one element}

-We shall now study the case when $A$ is generated by one element.
-It is particularly easy and will lead us to interesting applications.
+We shall now study the case when $A$ is an algebra generated by one element.
+This case is particularly simple and will lead us to interesting applications.
 Let us first describe how such algebras look and how modules over such algebras look.
+We refer to \cite{JAC2, JAC} to background on algebras and their modules.

 Any finite dimensional, commutative algebra over $\mathbb{F}$ that is generated by one element is isomorphic to $\mathbb{F}[x]/(P(x))$, for some polynomial $P$.

 If $\mathbb{F}=\mathbb{R}$, then $P$ factors into a product of polynomials of the form\footnote{We shall use this notation also for $\lambda\in \mathbb{C}$.}